 When To Take Social Security?
 (Complete Guide for 2022)

 When To Take Social Security?
-(2023 Guide)
+(2024 Guide)

 Elderly couple discussing Social Security benefits with Financial planner

 If you’re nearing retirement, you’re probably starting to think about when you should claim Social Security benefits.
+Social Security benefits are generally available to individuals with at least 40 earned credits, which is equivalent 10 ten years of employment.

-When To Take Social Security?
+Factors to Consider When Determining When to Take Social Security?

 What’s right for your friend or your neighbor may not be right for you.
 Consider these factors before deciding when to claim Social security benefits: